A Guide to Thinking Critically About History

 21. Selective Observation

 Ex.
 1: In the 2016 campaign, Donald Trump often pointed to a 2012 Pew study showing that many people were registered to vote in more than one state, implying that Democrats only win elections by cheating.
-What he didn’t mention is that the same study showed they don’t actually vote in two states.
+What he didn’t mention is that the same study showed there are no more Democrats than Republicans in this circumstance and that neither actually vote in two states.

 22. Shifting Baselines

-Often we ascribe things to the past that weren’t so, especially in the case of tradition.
-People think of our contemporary ideas of traditional marriage as “the way it used to be.”
+Often we ascribe things to the past that weren’t so, especially in the case of “tradition.”
+People think of our contemporary ideas of traditional marriage, for instance, as “the way it used to be.”
 It wasn’t.
 The idea of romantic marriage is relatively new and arranged marriages and marrying one’s relative were common in the West, while polygamous marriages were common in some parts of the world.
 Traditional housewife is another shaky one.
-Most women prior to the mid-19th century were farm wives and, as anyone can tell you that was raised on a farm, life there is far from the notion of the idealized 1950s domestic housewife.
+Most women prior to the mid-19th century were farm wives and, as anyone can tell you that was raised on a farm, life there is far from the notion of the idealized 1950s domestic housewife or the idealized domestic sphere of the 19th century.

 23. Circular Reasoning